yjs/y-redis/README.md

 Components are configured via environment variables.
 It makes sense to start by cloning y-redis and getting one of the demos to work.

+Note: If you want to use any of the docker commands, feel free to use podman (a more modern alternative) instead.

 #### Start a redis instance